 Agua Caliente – This SEZ was established in January 2013 through the Record of Decision for the Arizona Restoration Design Energy Project, under the guidance of the Solar PEIS.
 The 2,550 acre SEZ is located near Dateland in western Arizona.
 Detailed analyses and a Map to support establishment of this SEZ are available on the BLM website.

-Interactive Panoramas of the SEZs are available for viewing in a Web browser.
-The panoramas allow users to navigate a virtual view of locations in or near to each of the SEZs.
+Panoramic Photos of the SEZs are available for viewing in a Web browser.
+The panoramic photos provide views of locations in or near each of the SEZs.